-The Egyptian Temple at Dendera was used in Ancient Times as the Temple for the Ancient Egyptian Diety Hathor who was originally called Het Heru in Ancient Kemet where she originated prior to the Greek conquest of Egypt.
+The Egyptian Temple at Dendera was used in Ancient Times as the Temple for the Ancient Egyptian Diety Hathor who was originally called Het Heru in the Nile Valley where she originated prior to the Greek conquest of Egypt.

 The Dendera Zodiac was subsequently taken by Napoleon from Egypt for display at the Louvre in Paris.

-The meaning of the Dendera Zodiac is one of the reasons it has been suggested that the Dendera Zodiac provided the basis for Astronomy and Astrology because it conveys Spiritual concepts based on Astronomical data.
+The purpose of the Dendera Zodiac was to provide the basis for Astrology because the Dendera Zodiac conveys Spiritual concepts based on Astronomical data.

-In this respect, Astrologically, the Dendera Zodiac demonstrates the Universal Cosmic Law of Correspondence which means ‘as Above so Below’ .
+In this respect, Astrologically, one of the purposes of the the Dendera Zodiac is to demonstrate the Universal Cosmic Law of Correspondence which means ‘as Above so Below’ .